Skip to main content

 • DeFi yield on backing capital — SOL locked to back narratives earns lending yield in integrated protocols (Kamino and others) during the window; a portion flows to the Echo Pool at epoch end.

-• The Seam share of FALSE forfeits — the 37% (3700 bps) Echo slice of each FALSE backer's 35% principal forfeit (see the Forge split).
+• The FALSE forfeited-yield capture — the Echo slice of each FALSE backer's forfeited yield (principal is never forfeited; see the Forge split).

 • Epoch allocations from resolved pools — a portion of protocol revenue from resolutions flows in each epoch.